rrhew/rhew-lab/content/authors/cdiaz/_index.md

 # Is this the primary user of the site?
 superuser: false

-role: "undergraduate (Fall 2023 - present)"
+role: "undergraduate research apprentice program (Fall 2023 - Spring 2025), research assistant (Summer 2025)"

 avatar_filename: cdiaz.jpg